-It means the path of compassion in Pali, the language of the ancient Buddhist scriptures.
+It means the path of compassion in Pali, the language of the oldest existing Buddhist scriptures.
 Compassion is one of the four limitless abidings- mental states that are of immeasurable benefit to us and to the world.
 The other three are kindness, generosity and equanimity.

 In 2010, after losing my dearest aunt, godfather and godmother to cancer, in the space of 18 months I walked away from worldly life and "went forth" the term for ordaining in the Buddhist tradition.
 I ordained as a Buddhist nun (Bhikkhuni) in 2012.
 This past year, I additionally ordained as a nondenominational minister.
 I have been a meditation instructor since 2011: self- taught and self-realized yogi.